MagniteEngineering/fledge.polyfill/specifications/auctions.md

 ## `decision_logic_url`

 This is a URL string that is provided in the [`<AuctionConfig>` options `Object`](#types) when running an auction.
 This URL should expose two functions that the seller will need to provide that handle the scoring of ads at auction time (`score_ad()`) as well as report the win (`report_result()`) to the appropriate APIs for accounting purposes.
 As of right now, there is no information on how these functions need to be exposed, but one can suspect that it will be either an ES Module or windowed object/class that exposes the two functions.
+There is an [ongoing discussion](https://github.com/MagniteEngineering/fledge.polyfill/discussions/9) about how we might want to expose these.

 An example: `"ssp.com/espn/auction.js"`